ThisWeekGhana.com becomes the D-O-T

 “The African Union wants all African countries to take part in the summit in Lisbon in December, said an official from the AU.

-"Zimbabwe, in spite of the crisis, is an African country and we are defending principles here.
+"Zimbabwe, despite the crisis, is an African country and we are defending principles here.
 We have asked Mugabe to talk to his opposition, but the AU respects the principle of non-interference.
 We resort to interference only in extreme cases of violence or genocide.”
 The official continued.

-It is exactly difficult to understand what principles this man is talking about.
 Of course, the EU is not seeking to bar Zimbabwe from the Lisbon summit.
 It is only seeking to block Mugabe from attendance.
-Any high ranking official from Zimbabwe can represent the country.
+His vice or any high-ranking official from Zimbabwe can represent the country.

-Mugabe has for long stirred up anger within the international community on human rights issues.
-But most of the harm he has caused to date, he has done to his own people and neighbors.
-His land reform effort, a complete fiasco stemming from a bad policy, has broken the back of the once healthy Zimbabwean economy.
+Mugabe has for long had human rights issues, which have stirred up anger within the international community.
+But most of the harm has been to his people and neighbors.
+His land reform effort, a fiasco of a bad policy, has broken the back of the once healthy Zimbabwean economy.

 Zimbabwe now has the highest inflation rate in the world, said to be about 1 million % and rising, and according to the United Nations Economic Commission the worst economic performance in Africa.

-British Prime Minister Gordon Brown, continuing his country’s policy on Zimbabwe, is eager to push Mugabe out of office.
+British Prime Minister Gordon Brown, continuing his country’s adverse policy on Zimbabwe, is refusing to attend the summit should Mugabe also attend.
+He is eager to push Mugabe out of office.
 His effort concerning the Lisbon summit is for this purpose.
-But it may fail because of the unanimity of Africa’s support for Mugabe.

 "It (Zimbabwe) is not the only country not to respect democracy, look at Togo, Niger...
 Zimbabwe's problem is mainly with London, it's a bilateral issue and is none of our business,” said an official of the AU in defense of Mugabe.

-Funny the connection is made to Togo.
-The current regime there, under Faure Gnassingbe, is barely three years old.
-The AU declared as fair the election that brought Gnassigbe to power in 2005.
-Now this official is comparing “democracy” under Gnassigbe’s baby regime to the 27 years old grandfather regime of Mugabe.
+It is funny how the connection is made to Togo.
+The AU declared as fair the election that brought Gnassigbe to power in 2005, barely three years ago.
+Now, this official is comparing “democracy” under Gnassigbe’s baby regime to the 27 years old grandfather regime of Mugabe.
 What a shame!

-The summit Mugabe and the AU are adamant about attending in concert was originally planned for April 2003, but according to the BBC, it has been postponed several times; all in attempt to send a message.
+The summit on Africa that Mugabe is adamant about attending was originally planned for April 2003.
+But according to the BBC, it has been postponed several times; all in an attempt to send a message.

-In August 2007, Human Rights Watch wrote a paper called “A Call to Action: The Crisis in Zimbabwe – SADC’s Human Rights Credibility on the Line.”
+In August 2007, Human Rights Watch wrote a paper called “A Call to Action: The Crisis in Zimbabwe – SADC’s (Southern African Development Community) Human Rights Credibility on the Line.”
 In it, the group reported that:

 “The continuing use of arbitrary and excessive use of force by the police and other agents of the government of Zimbabwe calls into question its commitment to ending the political crisis in the country, and creates a huge obstacle to finding a viable solution to this crisis.”